Identify cost optimization and production loss reduction opportunities to achieve sustainable onshore operational performance.

 - What financial resources are needed to achieve top operational performance?

-- Where are your company, sites, and units on their energy efficiency journey?
+- Where are your fields on their energy efficiency journey?

 - How do your scheduled and unscheduled downtimes, and rate reductions due to reliability and maintenance, issues compare to peers?